-There is a further civil action regarding U.S. dollar LIBOR to which Deutsche Bank is a party in the U.K., in which a claim for damages has been asserted pursuant to Article 101 of The Treaty on the Functioning of the European Union, Section 2 of Chapter 1 of the U.K. Competition Act 1998 and U.S. state laws.
-The U.K. action was served on Deutsche Bank in July 2017.
+There is a further civil action regarding U.S. dollar LIBOR, which was served on Deutsche Bank in the UK in July 2017, in which a claim for damages has been asserted pursuant to Article 101 of The Treaty on the Functioning of the European Union, Section 2 of Chapter 1 of the UK Competition Act 1998 and U.S. state laws.
+Deutsche Bank intends to defend this action.

 Yen LIBOR and Euroyen TIBOR.
 On 24 January 2017, Deutsche Bank entered into a preliminary agreement with plaintiffs to settle two putative class actions pending in the SDNY alleging manipulation of Yen LIBOR and Euroyen TIBOR (Laydon v.
 Mizuho Bank, Ltd. and Sonterra Capital Master Fund Ltd. v.
 UBS AG).
 On 21 July 2017, Deutsche Bank and plaintiffs executed a settlement agreement in the amount of U.S.\$ 77 million and submitted the agreement to the court for preliminary approval.
-The settlement amount, which is scheduled to be paid by 11 August 2017, is fully reflected in existing litigation reserves and no additional provisions have been taken for this settlement.
+The settlement amount, which Deutsche Bank paid on 1 August 2017, is no longer reflected in Deutsche Bank's litigation provisions.
+On 13 August 2017, the court granted preliminary approval of the settlement.
 The settlement agreement is subject to further review and approval by the court.
+The final approval hearing is scheduled for 7 December 2017.

 EURIBOR.
 On 24 January 2017, Deutsche Bank entered into a preliminary agreement with plaintiffs to settle a putative class action pending in the SDNY alleging manipulation of EURIBOR (Sullivan v.
 Barclays PLC).
 On 10 May 2017, Deutsche Bank and plaintiffs executed a settlement agreement in the amount of U.S.\$ 170 million, which was submitted to the court for preliminary approval on 12 June 2017.
-The court granted preliminary approval on 7 July 2017..
+The court granted preliminary approval on 7 July 2017.
 The settlement agreement is subject to further review and final approval by the court.
-Under the terms of the settlement, Deutsche Bank has paid U.S.\$170 million, and is no longer reflecting that amount in its litigation reserves.
+Under the terms of the settlement, Deutsche Bank has paid U.S.\$ 170 million, and is no longer reflecting that amount in its litigation provisions.